Hyang0219/Multi-Language-Audio-Generator/README.md

 # Multi-Language-Audio-Generator
 A simple application to create synchronised audio of multi-languages from a subtitle file.
 It uses Microsoft Azure Speech service to dub the video with AI voices.
+This programme is generated with the help of ChatGPT 4.0.

 ## How It Works
 You will need a pre-prepared subtitle SRT file of the chosen language